20+ Sites That Will Pay You To Test Websites

 Each test will approximately take 20 minutes and will pay $10.
 All payments are paid via PayPal each Friday.

 WhatUsersDo offers three to five tests per month and pays $5 per test.
-You will be able to test new websites and even existing websites that are undergoing improvements.
+You can test new websites and existing ones undergoing improvements.

-In addition to testing websites and apps by recording your video responses, Enroll also lets you make money completing micro-tasks like data entry or labeling website buttons and functions that pay less but also take less time to complete.
+In addition to testing websites and apps by recording your video responses, Enroll also lets you earn money by completing micro-tasks such as data entry or labeling website buttons and functions.
+These tasks pay less but take less time to complete.

 Membership is open to global citizens with a computer, tablet, or mobile phone.
 All payments will be made via PayPal.
 You will receive an email when new testing opportunities become available.

-When you have 30 to 90 minutes to complete a test and can either participate in a Skype session or at the customer’s office, TestingTime can be a better option.
+If you have 30 to 90 minutes to complete a test and can participate either in a virtual session or at the customer’s office, TestingTime may be a better option.

-You can expect to earn 50 euros (approximately $61 US dollars) per test to test new products, apps, and websites.
-TestingTime’s tests include a live moderator that you will interact with during the entire test, instead of receiving a self-guided checklist of tasks that you are responsible for completing yourself.
+You can expect to earn 50 euros (approximately $61 USD) per test to test new products, apps, and websites.
+TestingTime’s tests include a live moderator you will interact with during the entire test, instead of receiving a self-guided checklist of tasks you are responsible for completing yourself.

 UserZoom offers two different types of surveys: